On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Numerical Results and Discussion

-In this section, we show the performance evaluation of the communication paradigms under study.
-The parameters set for the simulations are given in Table~\ref{tab:params}\footnote{In the Table, $\nu$ is the speed of light}, if not otherwise specified.
+This section presents the performance evaluation of the communication paradigms under consideration.\footnote{The simulation code for the paper is available at \url{https://github.com/lostinafro/ris-control}.} The parameters set for the simulations are given in Table~\ref{tab:params}, if not otherwise specified.
 The scenario is tested through Monte Carlo simulations.
-With respect to the scenario described in Sect.~\ref{sec:model}, we consider that the \gls{bs} and \gls{ris} positions $\mb{x}_b$ and $\mb{x}_r=(0,0,0)\T$ are kept fixed, while the \gls{ue} position, $\mb{x}_u$, changes at every simulation according to a uniform distribution having limits $(-D/2, 0, 0)\T$ and $(D/2, D, -D)\T$.
-In this section, when referring to average performance, we implicitly assume averaging over different \gls{ue} positions and noise realizations.
-The \gls{dc} channel coefficients are evaluated considering the \gls{los} component of $\mb{h}_d$ and $\mb{g}_d$ following the model of~\cite[Sect.
-II]{albanese2022marisa}.
+Concerning the scenario described in Section~\ref{sec:model}, we consider that the \gls{bs} and \gls{ris} positions $\mb{x}_b$ and $\mb{x}_r=(0,0,0)\T$ are kept fixed, while the \gls{ue} position, $\mb{x}_u$, changes at every simulation according to a uniform distribution having limits $(-D/2, 0, 0)\T$ and $(D/2, D, -D)\T$.
+When referring to average performance, we implicitly assume averaging over different \gls{ue} positions and noise realizations.
+The channel coefficients of the \gls{dc} are evaluated considering the \gls{los} component of $\mb{h}_d$ and $\mb{g}_d$ following the model of~\cite[Section II]{albanese2022marisa}.
 Note that the \gls{ris}-\gls{obcc} uses a different operating frequency and bandwidth w.r.t. the \gls{dc} ones, while, for the \gls{ibcc}, we have $f_r = f_d$ and $B_r = 5 B_d$.
-In any case, the \gls{ue}-\gls{cc} has operating frequency $f_u = f_d$ and bandwidth $B_u = 5 B_d$.
-The overall frame duration $\tau$ set reflects the coherence time of the channel: a low $\tau$ represents a high mobility environment with low coherence time, and vice versa.
+The \gls{ue}-\gls{cc} has operating frequency $f_u = f_d$ and bandwidth $B_u = 5 B_d$.
+The overall frame duration $\tau$ reflects the coherence time of the channel: a low $\tau$ represents a high mobility environment with low coherence time, and vice versa.
 The \gls{tti} duration is set according to the half of the subframe duration in the \gls{ofdm} 5G NR standard~\cite{3gpp:rel15}.
-For the \gls{oce} paradigm, the channel estimation codebook $\mc{C}\oce$ is designed from the \gls{dft}, as described in Sect.~\ref{sec:communication-paradigms:oce}.
+For the \gls{oce} paradigm, the channel estimation codebook $\mc{C}\oce$ is designed from the \gls{dft}, as described in Section~\ref{sec:communication-paradigms:oce}.
 For the sake of simplicity, the same configurations are used in the beam sweeping codebook $\mc{C}\bsw$.
 In particular, the codebook used by the \gls{bsw} with flexible frame structure is $\mc{C}\bsw^\mathrm{fle} = \mc{C}\oce$, while the one used by the \gls{bsw} with fixed frame structure uses one every three configurations, to take advantage of the possible lower overhead.
-In the following, we divide the results into two parts: the evaluation of the paradigms performance under error-free \glspl{cc}, and the investigation of the impact of \glspl{cc} reliability.
+Next, we divide the results into two parts: evaluating the paradigms performance under error-free \glspl{cc} and investigating the impact of \glspl{cc} reliability.